-Once you have completed the sign up process, you will be taken to the Shopify dashboard and be greeted by a short set up guide.
-This set up guide is a bit lacking in comparison to other platforms but the team at Shopify have created a series of videos in their academy that shows you more in-depth how to get your site set up.
+Once you have completed the signup process, you will be taken to the Shopify dashboard and be greeted by a short setup guide.
+This setup guide is a bit lacking in comparison to other platforms but the team at Shopify has created a series of videos in their academy that shows you more in-depth how to get your site set up.

 It is worth watching this video series as there is some good information in there, along with some handy tips.

-When you have completed the ADI set up, you will be taken to your dashboard and will be greeted by one of the most comprehensive set up guides that I have come across and includes steps such as setting up your online store to getting started with marketing your site.
-The amount of steps in the set up guide will depend on which apps you chose to be installed when you went through the ADI.
+Which includes steps such as setting up your online store and getting started with marketing your site.
+The number of steps in the setup guide will depend on which apps you chose to be installed when you went through the setup process.